What is model.yaml

 and MLX

 .
-This diversity can make it challenging to manage and deploy models effectively.
+This diversity can make it challenging for end users to reason about the choices available to them.

 model.yaml

-addresses this challenge by providing a unified configuration format that defines all possible sources and formats of a model.
-It delegates the responsibility to the runtime to determine the most suitable variant to download and the appropriate engine to use, ensuring seamless compatibility and efficient deployment.
+addresses this by providing a standard description format that defines a model, along with multiple possible sources (potentially in different formats) of a model.
+It delegates the responsibility of determining the most suitable variant to download and the appropriate engine to use to the client program (e.g. LM Studio), while allowing showing simplified information to the user.

 model: org/model-name